btoll/simple-chat/README.md

 `make build`

 Only tested on Linux.
-It uses the `select` API, so it *should* be portable :)
+It uses the [`select` API], so it *should* be portable :)

 ## Examples

-Start the server and connect via `telnet`.
+Start the server and connect via `telnet` or [`netcat`].
 By default it binds to port 3333, but this can be changed by specifying a different port number.

 Start the server: